pinterest/pymemcache/README.md

 pymemcache
 ==========

-NOTE: this is still BETA, use with caution!

 A comprehensive, fast, pure-Python memcached client.

 pymemcache supports the following features:

 * Complete implementation of the memcached text protocol.
 * Configurable timeouts for socket connect and send/recv calls.
-* Access to the "noreply" flag, which can significantly increase speed.
+* Access to the "noreply" flag, which can significantly increase the speed of writes.
 * Flexible, simple approach to serialization and deserialization.
 * The (optional) ability to treat network and memcached errors as cache misses.